boxgrinder/boxgrinder.org/blog/2011-07-04-how-we-test-boxgrinder.md

       end
     end

-Above code **is an real test**.
-It'll create the appliance, convert it to virtualbox format and then make sure that the files which should be created exists.
+The above code **is a real test**.
+It'll create the appliance, convert it to virtualbox format and then make sure that the files that should be created exist.
 Not bad for 10 lines of code, huh?

 ## Future directions

-Testing offline appliances makes a lot of sense - we make sure the image is valid.
+Testing offline appliances makes a lot of sense - we want to make sure the image is valid.
 But does the upload process work as expected?
 Does the image boot correctly on the destination platform, especially on EC2?
 This is the next step we want to investigate.

-To the 5 steps described above we'll add a new one - uploading, launching the appliance and testing on a real instance.
-This could look similar to this (not a working code):
+We'll introduce a new step in addition to the 5 described above: uploading, launching the appliance and testing on a real instance.
+It could look similar to this (not working code):

     it "should build Fedora JEOS" do
       @config.merge!(:platform => :ec2, :delivery => :ebs)